jeanibarz/XtreemFS-Raspbian-Buster/README.md

 Configure the OSD you want to use in for storage with a config file in /xtreemfs_data/osdconfig.properties

+Cd to the xtreemfs-docker folder (where you cloned the repository https://github.com/xtreemfs/xtreemfs-docker).

 Run docker-compose:
 `docker-compose up -d`